futureweb/Plesk-Postfix-SNI-TLS-Cert-Fixer/README.md

 ## Acknowledgment

-This script was developed by Andreas Schnederle-Wagner, Futureweb Gmbh (https://www.futureweb.at).
+This script was developed by Andreas Schnederle-Wagner, Futureweb GmbH (https://www.futureweb.at).

 ---